torizoemitchell/q3assessmentpractice1/README.md

 ## Important Note

 This is a timed assessment.
 You should be able to complete it in under 3 hours.
 Remember to commit and push to your forked repository.
-At the _very least_, you should commit after each test passes.
 We will use the timestamps to evaluate how long it took.

 ## Project Description